-We caught up with Junior Provincial Team athletes James Sikich, fresh off a European racing block and a 3rd place Junior in the Elite America’s Cup in Magog!
+We caught up with Junior Provincial Team athlete James Sikich, fresh off a European racing block and a 3rd place Junior in the Elite America’s Cup in Magog!

 TriBC: Congrats on your recent race performances!
 You placed 17th at the Europe Junior Cup in Holton, Netherland – Can you share a bit about that experience – What was race day like and how did your race unfold?